Hale girls, Braymer, Tri-County boys also win

 Sophomore Juan Brandon and freshman Logan O’Dell evenly split 28 points between them to pace the Bobcats even as Maysville successfully controlled BHS standout Jesse Utt to the tune of only six points.
 Dillan Hall also helped pick up the slack with 10 points and two other Bobcats had six or seven.

-Page 2 of 2 - The Wolverines were led by Dakota Peterson’s 17.
+The Wolverines were led by Dakota Peterson’s 17.

 Braymer’s girls (3-4, 0-1) gave Maysville’s strong squad some trouble in the opening quarter, hanging within 18-14 entering the second stanza.
 However, the Lady Wolverines then smothered BHS’ attack, which remained without injured Sadie Watson, and moved to a 32-16 advantage at halftime.